-The Group's rental expenses increased by approximately HK\$0.3 million for the year ended 31 March 2019 representing an increase of approximately 12% from approximately HK\$2.6 million for the year ended 31 March 2018.
-The increase was primarily due to the forfeiture of rental deposits upon the Group entering into a surrender agreement with the landlord for early termination in respect of the leased premises in November 2018.
+For the year ended 31 March 2020, no rental expenses were incurred (2019: approximately HK\$2.9 million).
+The decrease was primarily due to the Group entering into a surrender agreement with the landlord for early termination of the tenancy agreement in respect of the leased premises in November 2018 and use of its self-owned Property as operating office since January 2019.